-Avianca Airbus A319 hits pyrotechnic balloon on approach to Bogota Airport - Aviation24.be
+Avianca Airbus A319 hits pyrotechnic balloon on landing at Bogota Airport - Aviation24.be

 On New Year’s Eve, 31 December, an Avianca Airbus A319 (registered N557AV) operated flight AV29 between Orlando, United States and Bogota, Colombia.

-During approach at Bogota Airport, however, the aircraft got hit by some sort of pyrotechnic balloon.
-The pilots were able to continue their landing.
+Just after landing at Bogota Airport, however, the aircraft got hit by some sort of pyrotechnic balloon.
+The pilots were able to continue roll-out.

 It was not immediately clear whether the balloon was carrying any actual fireworks, but it did turn out to be packed with tinsel.
 Long strings of colorful plastic got wrapped around the aircraft’s tail, and some apparently got into one of its engines.